DomWilliams0/name-needed/.planning/backlog.md

 * (sub)activities take an amount of ticks to complete
 * be able to block subactivities for a number of ticks, show progress bar up until end tick
 * food/drink vessels and wastage
-* refactor item usage to be less generic at the system level
-	* instead of iterating over holders with (using comp, inventory comp), iterate over *items* with (being used comp, edible comp), (being used comp, other usage comp) etc
 * consider defining AI in definitions with a collection of "features" rather than raw DSEs/behaviours
-* if only have 2 hands but have a very high priority to carry something, they can jam it somewhere (armpit or somewhere) and carry more capacity at a slow speed/high risk of falling/tripping/droppinif only have 2 hands but have a very high priority to carry something, they can jam it somewhere (armpit or somewhere) and carry more capacity at a slow speed/high risk of falling/tripping/dropping
+* if only have 2 hands but have a very high priority to carry something, they can jam it somewhere (armpit or somewhere) and carry more capacity at a slow speed/high risk of falling/tripping/dropping
+* storage containers (e.g. chest)
+	* containers can be communal and/or private
+* add "haul item" DSE (with "can haul" consideration)
+	* collect items (food/2-handed stone bricks etc) and store in communal/private chests

 ## World generation
 * biomes